pangenome/povu/README.md

 # povu
-Find regions of variation in a graph by finding Eulerian cycles.
+Find regions of variation in a variation graph

 ## Install